 The board will hold regular meetings on the first Thursday of each month.
 To provide publicly accessible meetings, the Board has chosen to alternate meeting locations between public facilities in the upper and lower portions of the Chehalis Basin.

-Legal notices of the 2019 Chehalis Basin Board Meeting times and locations were published by the State of Washington, Office of the Code Reviser, on November 18, 2018, Washington State Register Number: WSR 18-23-075.
-The adopted schedule and location of regular meetings is published in the Washington State Register.
+Legal notices of the 2019 Chehalis Basin Board Meeting times and locations5 were published by the State of Washington, Office of the Code Reviser, on November 19, 2018, Washington State Register Number: WSR 18-23-075...